These famous places to stay can serve as the perfect backdrop to your DC visit.

 Named after Thomas Jefferson, this Downtown hotel is fittingly just four blocks from the White House, features a Michelin-starred restaurant in Plume and boasts the cocktail haven that is Quill.
 The Jefferson’s history dates back to 1923, when the structure began as a new residential building sporting a beautiful Beaux Arts design.
 By 1955, the apartment had been turned into a small historic hotel and by 2009, the Jefferson was redesigned, adding historic Thomas Jefferson-related artifacts and a circa-1923 lobby skylight that had been covered for decades.

 Since its opening in 1965, the Washington Hilton has played host to U.S. presidents and world leaders and their momentous events in its 36,000-square-foot international ballroom, including the numerous editions of the White House Correspondents’ Association dinner.
-The locale became particularly historic when one John Hinckley, Jr. attempted to assassinate President Ronald Reagan at the hotel’s T Street exit on March 30, 1981.
-The hotel is known to many locals as the “Hinckley Hilton,” and a plaque commemorates the incident just outside of the building.
-A designated entrance for presidents and celebrities was then built on the side of the hotel.
+The locale also serves as the site where John Hinckley, Jr. attempted to assassinate President Ronald Reagan on March 30, 1981.

 The Capital Hilton resides just two blocks from the White House, an appropriate location because of the hotel’s famous Truman Executive Suite.
 The historic, 1,450-square-foot room provides an incredible view of downtown DC from its parlor.
 The suite also features the baby grand piano played by President Harry Truman during his many visits to the hotel.